 Few keywords and keyphrases to note in this definition –

-- Sales is a process: While ‘sale’ is a transaction, sales is a process which results in this transaction.
+- Sales is a process: While ‘sale’ is a transaction, sales is a process that results in this transaction.

 - Buyer: The party or parties which make the purchase.

 - Seller: The party or parties that offer a product or service for sale.

 - Something of value in return: Sales always involves the buyer paying for the offering in the form of money or another asset.
 A transaction that doesn’t involve payment isn’t considered a sale.

-Knowing these keywords and keyphrases is important as they form an integral part in the legal definition of sales –
+Knowing these keywords and keyphrases is important as they form an integral part of the legal definition of sales:

 Sales is an agreement by which one of the contracting parties gives a thing and passes the title to it, in exchange for a certain price in current money.

 The Importance Of Sales

-Sales department often plays a pivotal role in the success of a business.
-It is the only department which is responsible to bring in money to the organisation.
+The sales department often plays a pivotal role in the success of a business.
+It is the only department that is responsible to bring money to the organisation.

 Besides this, it is also responsible for –

 While marketing and other departments are responsible to generate interest among the customers, sales is the department that makes the customer move ahead of the interest stage of the funnel to the final conversion.

 Sales also helps in acquiring customers who were not aware of the offering before.
 The process also involves cold-calling, cold-emailing, and other efforts to bring in more customers.
 And more customers mean more profits to the organisation.

-Salespersons often develop a relationship with the customers which makes these customers remain with the business for long.
+Salespersons often develop a relationship with the customers which makes these customers remain with the business for a long time.

 Business grows when customers buy its offerings and repeat the purchase.
 Sales is responsible for just that.